rwebaz/Ether-Lessons-Project/docs/pages/Passing-Hash.md

 ## Transferring Ether

-In order to transfer a small portion of the *ether* earned from our mining effort from our initial test - mining - Etherbase account `[0]` to another location ...
+In order to transfer a small portion of the *ether* earned from our mining effort ...

+- From our initial test - mining - Etherbase account `[0]` to another location

 We will have to create a new Personal account `[1]` via the **GETH** Javascript console prompt `>`.